transformrs/transformrs/README.md

-# aiapi
+# transformrs

-AI API is an interface on top of AI API providers.
+transformrs is an interface on top of AI API providers.

-Add support for multiple AI API providers inside your application.

 To see how to use this library, see the tests: